ykotseruba/pySTAR-FC/README.md

 Tensorflow versions of DeepGazeII and ICF are no longer available from [https://deepgaze.bethgelab.org/] and the webpage is not accessible anymore.

-1. Download the files from mirror at https://drive.google.com/file/d/1e2ktks8XOsjGWotFpE4GtXJNIjZxCyVd/view?usp=drive_link
+1. Download the files from the [Google Drive mirror](https://drive.google.com/file/d/19hGVm6TYxAWg5XAe5qifh0RHQ26N1kMn/view?usp=drive_link).

 2. Place checkpoint files (```ckpt.data```, ```ckpt.index``` and ```ckpt.meta```) into ```pySTAR_FC/contrib/DeepGazeII``` and ```pySTAR_FC/contrib/ICF``` folders respectively.